 What to bring: Vehicle in good repair, full tank of gas.
 Cell phone.
 Sunscreen, sun hat, water bottles, extra water jug(s), ice chest, snacks, lunches.
 Strong cardboard boxes or Rubbermaid tubs to put your rocks in.
 Paper towels to wrap your rocks.
 Layered clothing ... we'll be traveling in high desert, which can be unseasonably hot or cold in June.
 Average daily temperatures are 70's to 80's, but 30's to 100's are possible.
 Snow is possible in high country Oregon in June, as are very high temperatures.
 Check the weather for Bend, Oregon (3 day trip) and Denio, NV (5 day trip) before you leave home to bring appropriate clothing.

-Our newest adventure is in Spain, home to the world's best pyrite collecting, fabulous fluorite and the type locality for aragonite.
+Join us for a wonderful adventure in Spain, home to the world's best pyrite collecting, fabulous fluorite and the type locality for aragonite.
 Friendly people, easy accommodations, history at your doorstep, and great food make traveling there a pleasure.
 We meet you at Barcelona airport, and step immediately back in time to the 9th century.
 On our first nite, we sleep in comfort at a castle originally built before 900 AD Our first collecting stop is on Day 2, finding pyrite cubes at the world famous mines in Navajun.
-Over 3 days time, you'll collect abundant pyrite in 3 different habits, including world class cubes and bars at localities not open to the public.
+Over 3 days time, you'll collect abundant pyrite in 3 different habits, including impressive matrix specimens of cubes and bars at localities not open to the public.

 We'll continue our journey thru Spain's mini-Alps, the Picos de Europa.
 In the Picos, we'll visit the largest cave in Spain, and collect beautiful fluorite while exploring the eye-catching scenery produced when Spain smashed into France, along what is now the Atlantic coast.
 Using Bob's contacts, we'll visit great private collections and share the expertise of local collectors.
 Join us for an exhilerating experience in one of Europe's most ancient cultures.
 13 days of fun in the sun!